Print

 1. Place a medium-sized pot on the stovetop and pour the milk into the pot.

-2. Stir in sugar and corn starch with a whisk until the mixture is smooth.
+2. Stir in sugar and cornstarch with a whisk until smooth.

-3. Continually stir milk over medium-low heat until the mixture is hot.
+3. Stir milk continuously over medium-low heat until the mixture is hot.

 4. Place the chocolate bunny in the hot milk and stir until the chocolate is melted and blended into the milk; turn off the heat.